 How do we liberate ourselves from our memories of the sea?

-Extending the fictional character of Kerel, introduced in 2013, this module situates the queer Filipino time-traveling seafarer within maritime narratives historically framed by normative masculine perspectives.
+Extending the fictional character of Kerel, introduced in 2013, this module situates the queer Filipino time-traveling seafarer within maritime narratives long framed by normative masculine perspectives.
 Through Kerel, the exhibition reclaims these spaces to foreground multiplicity, fluidity, and unseen identities, constructing alternative accounts of maritime labor, queerness, diaspora, and postcolonial encounter.

 2024 / Vargas Museum / Philippines